Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/tcp_open_ports.md

 ---

-    title: TCP port availability
+    title: "TCP port availability "
-    linkTitle: TCP port availability
+    linkTitle: "TCP port availability"
-    weight: 300
+    weight: 290

----
-This page lists the various {{< TransferCFT/axwayvariablesComponentLongName  >}} ports used for communication between processes, for both single and multi-node installations, which can be used for health checks or transfer-related operations.
+---This page lists the various {{< TransferCFT/axwayvariablesComponentLongName  >}} ports used for communication between processes, for both single and multi-node installations, which can be used for health checks or transfer-related operations.

 ## Single node deployment